xdanger/srs/README.md

-# surge-rs
-Rule Sets for Surge
+# Rule Sets for Surge